djlint/djLint/docs/src/docs/linter.md

 Off by default; enable with --include=H042.

-The check runs only on files it can analyze soundly: if the file contains anything that could render an id this file never shows — a `{{ ... }}` output such as a form widget, an `{% include %}` or `{% extends %}`, or an unrecognized template tag — the rule stays silent for that file.
+The check runs only on files it can analyze soundly: if the file contains anything that could render an id this file never shows (a `{{ ... }}` output such as a form widget, an `{% include %}` or `{% extends %}`, or an unrecognized template tag), the rule stays silent for that file.
 Where it does run, a report is a real broken association.

 Don't: